Academic Professional Development Fund

 View charge and membership of the Professional Development Fund Committee.

-To apply for an Academic PDF grant, you must submit an electronic copy of your proposal to the Office of the Academic Dean by the second Monday in February, before the summer or academic year for which you are seeking a grant.
+To apply for an Academic PDF grant, you must submit an electronic copy of your proposal to the Office of Academic Affairs by the second Monday in February, before the summer or academic year for which you are seeking a grant.
 Late submissions will not be considered.
 (Note: Administrative PDF opportunities may extend through the grant year.)
 You are encouraged to discuss your plans with the Associate Academic Dean or another member of the PDF Committee before you apply.

 Proposals should include the following: